amarnaths0005/SineDrill/README.md

 Amplitude, Frequency and Phase Shift; when you enter these values, the Blue curve gets modified.
 You need to match the Red and Blue Curves.
 You can select from two levels - Novice and Professional.

+Inspired by the Example Matlab Program in the book "Signal Processing First" by McClellan, Schafer and Yoder

 Just download the repository, and open the file sineDrill.html in your favorite browser.
 Have tested it on Chrome.

 Please report issues to me at amarnaths.codeproject@gmail.com